-- 1. Assisted in Nazi persecution or engaged in genocide; - 2.
-Have persecuted another person; - 3.
-Have been convicted by a final judgment of a particularly serious crime and therefore represent a danger to the community of the United States; - 4.
-Are considered for serious reasons to have committed a serious non-political crime outside the United States; or - 5.
-Represent a danger to the security of the United States.
+(1) Assisted in Nazi persecution or engaged in genocide;

+- (2) Have persecuted another person; - (3) Have been convicted by a final judgment of a particularly serious crime and therefore represent a danger to the community of the United States: - (4) Are considered for serious reasons to have committed a serious non-political crime outside the United States; or - (5) Represent a danger to the security of the United States.
 (See section 241(b)(3) of the INA; 8 CFR sections 208.16 and 1208.16.)

-Withholding of Removal Under Section 241(b)(3) of the INA
+i.
+Withholding of Removal Under Section 241 (b)(3) of the INA.

-To qualify for withholding of removal under section 241(b)(3) of the INA, you must establish that it is more likely than not that your life or freedom would be threatened on account of race, religion, nationality, membership in a particular social group, or political opinion in the proposed country of removal.
+In order to qualify for withholding of removal under section 241(b)(3) of the INA, you must establish that it is more likely than not that your life or freedom would be threatened on account of race, religion, nationality, membership in a particular social group or political opinion in the proposed country of removal.

 If you obtain an order withholding your removal, you cannot be removed to the country where your life or freedom would be threatened.
 This means that you may be removed to a third country where your life or freedom would not be threatened.
-Withholding of removal does not adhere derivatively to any spouse or child included in the application; they would have to apply for such protection on their own.
+Withholding of removal does not adhere derivatively to any spouse or child included in the application.
+They would have to apply for such protection on their own.

 If you are granted withholding of removal, this would not give you the right to bring your relatives to the United States.
-It also would not give you the right to apply for lawful permanent resident status in the United States.
+It also would not give you the right to become a lawful permanent resident of the United States.

-Withholding of Removal Under the Convention Against Torture
+ii.
+Withholding of Removal Under the Convention Against Torture.

-The Convention Against Torture refers to the United Nations Convention against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment.
+The Convention Against Torture refers to the United Nations Convention Against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment.

-To be granted withholding of removal to a country under Article 3 of the Convention against Torture, as implemented in U.S. law, you must show that it is more likely than not that you would be tortured in that country.
+To be granted withholding of removal to a country under the Convention Against Torture, you must show that it is more likely than not that you would be tortured in that country.

-"Torture" is defined at 8 CFR sections 208.18(a) and 1208.18(a), which incorporate the definitions in Article 1 of the Convention against Torture as implemented in U.S. law.
-For an act to be considered torture, it must be an extreme form of cruel and inhuman treatment, it must cause severe physical or mental pain and suffering, and it must be specifically intended to cause severe pain and suffering.
+"Torture" is defined in Article 1 of the Convention Against Torture and at 8 CFR sections 208.18(a) and 1208.18(a).
+For an act to be considered torture, it must be an extreme form of cruel and inhuman treatment, it must cause severe physical or mental pain and suffering and it must be specifically intended to cause severe pain and suffering.

-Torture is an act inflicted for such purposes as obtaining from the victim or a third person information or a confession, punishing the victim for an act he or she or a third person has committed or is suspected of having committed, intimidating or coercing the victim or a third person, or for any reason based on discrimination of any kind.
+Torture is an act inflicted for such purposes as obtaining from the victim or a third person information or a confession, punishing the victim for an act he or she or a third person has committed or is suspected of having committed, or intimidating or coercing the victim or a third person or for any reason based on discrimination of any kind.

 Torture must be inflicted by or at the instigation of, or with the consent or acquiescence of, a public official or other person acting in an official capacity.
 The victim must be in the custody or physical control of the torturer.
-Torture does not include pain or suffering that arises only from, is inherent in, or is incidental to lawful sanctions, although such actions may not defeat the objective and purpose of the Convention Against Torture.
+Torture does not include pain or suffering that arises only from, is inherent in or is incidental to lawful sanctions, although such actions may not defeat the objective and purpose of the Convention Against Torture.

-Form I-589, will be considered an application for withholding of removal under the Convention Against Torture if you tell the immigration judge that you would like to be considered for withholding of removal under the Convention Against Torture, or if it is determined that evidence indicates that you may be tortured in the country of removal.
+Form I-589, Application for Asylum and for Withholding of Removal, will be considered an application for withholding of removal under the Convention Against Torture if you tell the immigration judge that you would like to be considered for withholding of removal under the Convention Against Torture, or if it is determined that evidence indicates that you may be tortured in the country of removal.